2025 Gender Pay Report – Working for diversity at Webbs

 How are we progressing?

-* Based on data from the Department for International Trade Gender Pay Report 2021 to 2022
+* Based on data from the Department for International Trade Gender Pay Report 2025

-Our median gender pay gap was 0% at 5 April 2022; another way of looking at this is when comparing median hourly rates of pay, women earn the same £ for £ per hour as men.
-Our mean gender pay gap was 7.7% at 5 April 2022, which is a continued improvement on the last few years and is only slightly higher than the UK National Average.
-The mean gender pay gap reflects a much higher volume of female employees on shorter-hour and variable contracts in our team and we have more females overall working in our business at 63.3% at 5 April 2022.
-Whilst we have more males in senior management positions in the company, this continues to be addressed, with now more females (53%) than males in the upper quartile of pay rates in the business.
-We have also recruited more females into senior management positions in the last 18 months so we would expect the mean pay and bonus gap scores to reduce further next year.
+Our median gender pay gap was 0% at 5 April 2025; another way of looking at this is when comparing median hourly rates of pay, women earn the same £ for £ per hour as men.
+Our mean gender pay gap was 6.9% at 5 April 2025, which is a 1.3ppts increase from last year.
+The mean gender pay gap reflects a much higher volume of female employees on shorter-hour and variable contracts across our teams and we have more females overall working in our business at 64.2% at 5 April 2025.

-We are pleased with these results which are based on 401 relevant full-pay employees, as there were no instances of furlough-related leave versus the previous 2 years reporting this data.
-The scores are an improvement on the previous year even with 135 more employees included in the data reported at 5th April 2022 versus previous year, of which 70% were female in the 3 lower quartiles of the hourly pay scales.
-As at 5 April 2022, we only excluded 9 employees from the above gender pay gap calculations due to being on Maternity/Paternity leave or long-term sick leave.
-The analysis is therefore much more representative of our business compared to the previous 2 years.
+We are pleased with these results which are based on 452 relevant full-pay employees.
+The scores are broadly consistent, with 15 fewer employees included in the data reported at 5 April 2025 versus the previous year, of which two thirds were female in the 3 lower quartiles of the hourly pay scales.
+As at 5 April 2025, we only excluded 3 employees from the above gender pay gap calculations due to being on Maternity leave.
+The analysis is therefore fully representative of our business.

-Since 2018 we have published transparent career paths documentation linking performance to reward in all areas of our business.
+Our career paths link performance to reward in all areas of our business.
 We have seen a number of colleagues progress up through the three career path levels as they take on responsibilities and develop specialisms; this helps to show how we reward and promote fairly on the basis of merit and performance, irrespective of gender or any other irrelevant factors.

 Rewarding across the team:

-Within the reporting period, bonus pay was received by 89.8% of men and 92.4% of women.
-Bonus pay includes our non-contractual annual profit share scheme, open to all team members who’ve been employed for at least part of the previous year.
-It also includes Christmas gift vouchers, Webbs Way Awards, “thank yous” to our First Aiders and performance related bonuses for successfully completing our event management secondments.
-The only reason why a small few didn’t receive a bonus payment was due to them being new starters with the business in the previous 3 months prior to the 5 April 2022 snapshot date.
+Within the reporting period, bonus pay was received by 89% of men and 95.9% of women.
+Bonus pay includes our non-contractual annual profit share scheme, open to all team members who’ve been employed for at least part of the previous year, albeit no such profit share payment was made in April 2025 due to the business making reduced profits in the previous financial year.
+The only bonus payments made in the 12mth period to April 2025 included Christmas gift vouchers (all colleagues in work at Christmas and who have worked over 30 hours in the business in the financial year receive this bonus payment), Webbs Way Awards, “thank you’s” to our First Aiders – these are what the bonus payments are based on in this year of reporting.
+The only reason why a small few didn’t receive a bonus payment was due to them being new starters with the business in the previous 3 months prior to the 5 April 2025 snapshot date.

 How are Webbs doing more?